The Crow: Wicked Prayer: Re-release

 In 2011, The Crow: Wicked Prayer was re-issued by Echo Bridge Home Entertainment as a double feature paired up with The Crow: City of Angels.
 The only special feature was Widescreen for both films.
 There was also a single feature release under the same company.

 The film has been featured in various horror compilation DVDs from Echo Bridge Home Entertainment.

 On September 11, 2012, Echo Bridge Home Entertainment released a Blu-ray release of the film.
 Once again, it is a double feature with The Crow: City of Angels.
-It was already being sold at Walmart stores before its official release date had been reached.

 On October 7, 2014, the film was released on DVD by Lionsgate in a triple feature edition with The Crow: City of Angels and The Crow: Salvation.